Kidnap and Ransom: Reception

 The first series received generally positive reviews.
 Sam Wollaston of The Guardian stated, "Eve is very good at playing the flawed and difficult professional, the maverick taking on the world.
 Everyone is good here.
 And everything – it's a proper thriller – grabs you by the goolies and drags you along at 100mph."
 Alice-Azania Jarvis of The Independent said, "In all, it was a persuasive drama, the human trauma sufficiently realistic, sufficiently great as to render the viewer hooked."

-Viewing figures for the first series were as follows:

-Second series
+Series 2 (2012)

 On 5 May 2011, it was announced that ITV had commissioned a second series of the drama, the plot of which would involve a group of tourists kidnapped in India.
-The second series was written by Michael Crompton (Carrie's War TV film, Silent Witness) directed by David Drury (Ashes to Ashes, The Take), and filmed entirely in South Africa.
+The second series was written by Michael Crompton directed by David Drury, and filmed entirely in South Africa.
 It was produced by Trevor Hopkins and Trevor Eve's production company, Projector Pictures, and distributed internationally by Fremantle Media.
 The first episode aired on 23 February 2012.
 It is scheduled for DVD release on 26 March 2012.

-Plot

-Episode one

-The episode starts with Dominic King disposing of what seems like a body from a small boat in a lake.
-There is a then a flashback to his travels two weeks earlier to Srinagar in Kashmir in India to negotiate the hostage release of a British family.
-After the exchange the police interfere which results in a shoot-out, which kills one of the negotiators.
-The other kidnappers get away and in their panic take a tourist bus hostage.

-King is forced to negotiate the tourists' freedom, while persuading the police not to shoot.
-The UK government initially is unwilling to interfere in Indian hostage negotiations, which is likely to result in a shoot-out with a crack Indian sniper team.
-However, during negotiations King realises that one of the tourists is the daughter of the British Foreign Secretary, which of course changes the stance of the UK government.

-Episode two

-Dominic King tries to negotiate the release of the hostages before anyone discovers that the daughter of the British Foreign Secretary is on board, but when a police sniper shoots at the kidnappers, they panic and drive away.

-Episode three

-The British Foreign Secretary puts pressure on Dominic King to facilitate the release of his daughter.
-When King discovers who carried out the original kidnapping, he determines not to let them get away.